 RVC is committed to operating in an inclusive and supportive way in which we:

-- Practice compassion, honesty while acknowledging the need for both individual and collective well-being
+- Practice compassion, and honesty while acknowledging the need for both individual and collective well-being

 - Recognize and value equally our diverse voices